About Board Meetings....

 The board and the superintendent work together to assure the best interests of the community's children and the patrons of the school district.
 Although this is a team concept, both the board and the superintendent have unique responsibilities.
 The board sets the policies and the priorities; the superintendent and staff carry out those policies and priorities.
 Board members act only as a whole and do not act on an individual basis.
 One of the board's responsibilities is not to respond individually, but to insure that the school district is responding.

 To Address the Board: Your presence and participation are encouraged at board meetings.
 Contact the secretary for the board at (281) 641-8001 to schedule to speak about items on the agenda.
-Patrons are welcome to address the board without prior notice.
-However, board actions are limited to those items on the printed agenda.
+Board actions are limited to those items on the printed agenda.

 Board Meeting Agendas: Agendas for upcoming meetings of the Board are posted on the district's main web page prior to meetings.
 After the meeting, the complete packet, including the agenda, is available online.

 Public Hearings: The board conducts public hearings on specific topics from time to time.
-These hearings provide additional opportunities for public comment on such items as the budget, tax rate, etc. Notices about public hearings are published in school newsletters, local newspapers and announced on Kingwood cable television.
+These hearings provide additional opportunities for public comment on such items as the budget, tax rate, etc. Notices about public hearings are posted.

 Because meetings are tape recorded, each speaker is asked to step to the lectern, identify himself or herself by name and address, and, if the speaker represents an organization, to name the group.
 Persons addressing the board may be given a time limit for remarks.